Michelle Magorian: Biography

 The result was Goodnight Mister Tom.
 The idea for the book came from the colours in a song from Joseph and the Amazing Technicolor Dreamcoat.
 She thought of brown as an earthy, old colour and green as a colour of youth.
 The character of William Beech came into her head because she thought of a beech tree with its slim trunk and it gave her the idea for a slim young boy.
 Some details for the story came from her mother's tales about her time as a nurse in World War II.
 She took four-and-a-half years to complete it because she was also working in the theatre.
 After she had finished the book, she joined a novel-writing class at City Lit, at which she shared the book.
 It was published by Kestrel Books in 1981 and quickly became an international success.
 At home Magorian won the annual Guardian Children's Fiction Prize, a once-in-a-lifetime award judged by a panel of British children's writers and she was a commended runner up for the Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.
 She also won the International Reading Association Children's Book Award.
 The book was adapted as a film of the same name by ITV and aired in 1998; it has also been adapted as a musical.

 Magorian followed Goodnight Mister Tom with Back Home (1984), another story about a child evacuated during World War II.
 Where Mister Tom featured a London boy living in the English countryside during the war, Back Home featured a girl struggling back home in Britain after five years with a family in United States.

 A Little Love Song (Not a Swan in the US), her third novel, features a young woman becoming independent and finding first love in wartime Britain.
 Most of Magorian's other books are also set in the mid-20th century, often based around theatres.
-She has written three more novels —Cuckoo in the Nest (1994), A Spoonful of Jam (1998), and Just Henry (2008)— and two collections of poetry, a collection of short stories, and two picture books.
+She has written four more novels—Cuckoo in the Nest (1994), A Spoonful of Jam (1998), Just Henry (2008), and Impossible (2014)—and two collections of poetry, a collection of short stories, and two picture books.

 In 2007, she received an honorary doctorate from Portsmouth University.

 Just Henry won the 2008 Costa Book Award in the Children's Book category.